terramate-io/terramate-docs/cli/orchestration/outputs-sharing.md

 `input` blocks are generated as Terraform `variable` blocks, and `output` blocks as Terraform `output` blocks.

-When running `terramate run --enable-sharing`, the stacks defining outputs have their values collected by the user-supplied `sharing_backend.command` setting and if the `type` is Terraform then stacks defining `input` blocks have their variables configured by exporting `TF_var_<name>` environment variables.
+When you run `terramate run --enable-sharing`, the stacks that define outputs have their values collected by the `sharing_backend.command` setting you provide.
+If the `type` is Terraform, the stacks that define `input` blocks have their variables configured by exporting `TF_var_<name>` environment variables.

 # Setup Outputs Sharing backends.